midhunhk/trip-o-meter/README.md

 The current development branch name is :

-***Dvaraka*** was a prosperous and advanced city located along the western coast of present-day Gujarat, India.
-It was known for its grandeur, opulence, and divine association with Lord Krishna.
-The city is often described as having majestic palaces, gardens, temples, and well-planned streets.
+***El Dorado*** is a legendary city or place believed to be overflowing with gold and riches.
+According to these stories, El Dorado was a city or kingdom located somewhere in the unexplored regions of South America, often associated with present-day Colombia or Venezuela.

 See more - [Codenames](https://github.com/midhunhk/trip-o-meter/wiki/Codenames)